Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 Day 1 to 2

 Depart London Heathrow for Auckland via Singapore with Singapore Airlines.

 Day 3 to 4

 This morning we visit the hot springs, erupting geysers and Maori culture at the Te Puia Thermal Reserve, in the Whakarewarewa Valley.
 In the afternoon we continue, via the spectacular Aratiatia dam and the Huka Falls (where we have a 2 hour walk) to the Tongariro National Park.
-We stay at the Chateau Tongariro for two nights giving us time to walk in the wild country which forms the Park with its active volcanic peaks of Ruapehu (2780m), Ngauruhoe (2277m), and Tongariro (1956m).
+We stay at the Chateau Tongariro for two nights giving us time to walk in the wild country with its active volcanic peaks of Ruapehu (2780m), Ngauruhoe (2277m), and Tongariro (1956m).

 Today you may choose to do the Tongariro Crossing day walk.
-Due to the National Park regulations we are not able to offer the Tongariro Crossing as part of the itinerary, however it is an option which you can book, at a supplement, to add on to your holiday (please talk to our Sales & Reservations department for further details).
+Due to the National Park regulations we are not able to offer the Tongariro Crossing as part of the itinerary, however it is an option which you can book, at a supplement, to add on to your holiday (please contact our Sales & Reservations department for further details).

-We leave the Tongariro National Park and drive south to Wellington; New Zealand’s capital, from here we take the ferry across the Cook Strait through the Queen Charlotte Sound to Picton, on the shores of the Marlborough Sound, where we spend one night.
+We leave the Tongariro National Park and drive south to Wellington; New Zealand’s capital.
+From here we take the ferry across the Cook Strait through the Queen Charlotte Sound to Picton, on the shores of the Marlborough Sound, where we spend one night.
 The 3 ½ hours crossing and the coastal views from the ferry as we leave Wellington and cruise along the Queen Charlotte Sound are spectacular.